 DeFi Lending is already facilitating millions of dollars in loans

-Average daily volume has grown about 3-fold in less than a year, showing a clear trend in the adoption of DeFi lending platforms.
+Average daily volume has grown about 4-fold in a year, showing a clear trend in the adoption of DeFi lending platforms.

 DeFi Lending vs Traditional Money Market

 Although they are similar concepts, a variety of differences lie between DeFi lending and traditional money markets.